cisagov/ScubaGear/baselines/aad.md

 5. Click **Save**.

-## 2.7 Non-admin Users SHALL Be Prevented from Providing Consent to Third-Party Applications
+## 7 Consenting to Third-Party Applications

 Ensure that only administrators can consent to third-party applications and only administrators can control which permissions are granted.
 An